timothyjulian/timothyjulian.github.io/content/_index.md

 ---
-title: "Welcome to Timothy Blog! :tada:"
+title: "Timothy Julian’s Blog"
-description: "This blog is used to express any ideas related to my expertise"
+description: "Personal Blog of Timothy Julian.
+Here you can find my experiments, research or anything related to my findings."
 ---

 {{< lead >}}